The Flying MobulasWanna go see the Mobula jump?

 In 1995, the Mexican Government set Cabo Pulmo aside as a National Marine Park Reserve.
 Thank God.
 It's one of the last places left on the Baja that is still in fairly pristine shape.

-Subtle changes have been going on everywhere else.
-For example, all the majestic Cardon cactus on the Baja have been dug up and stolen for landscaping projects.
+Subtle changes have been going on everywhere else in Los Cabos, it was nice to see a slice of the old Baja again.
+What I mean is, for example, all the majestic Cardon cactus in Los Cabos have been dug up and stolen for landscaping projects.
 Here they still stand stoic.
 In Cabo Pulmo, plenty of turtles still crawl out of the sea every summer to lay their eggs, in the Los Cabos region, there are none.
 Here, at least twenty road runners will cross in front of your vehicle.
-In Los Cabos, they're all flattened.
+In Los Cabos, they've all been flattened.

-But, best of all, in Cabo Pulmo there are gigantic schools of Mobula that play in the surf every evening.
+And, best of all, in Cabo Pulmo there are gigantic schools of Mobula that play in the surf every evening.
 They sound like popcorn popping as they simultaneously hit the surf.
-In Los Cabos you may see the odd confused Mobula jump, probably looking for his campadres he left in Cabo Pulmo.
+In Los Cabos you may see the

 The best little swim beach in Cabo Pulmo